Cici-qianh/gittest/readme.txt

 Created a new text file for gittest.
-Added a line under the branch "subway".
+This line is added under the branch "subway".